Fukaya category of Grassmannians: rectangles: Main theorems

-with $\check{p}_{i\times j}=\check{p}_{d_{i\times j}}$ denoting the Pl\"{u}cker coordinate corresponding to the $i\times j$ rectangular Young diagram.\\\\ The definition above is phrased to be efficient for the purposes of Theorem 1.
+The definition above is phrased to be efficient for the purposes of Theorem \ref{Thm1}.
 One can use the equations to write the coordinates $\check{p}_{i\times j}$ in terms of the coordinates $x_{i,j}$ on the space of local systems, proceeding by lexicographic order on $i,j$.
-Since the $k(n-k)$ functions $\check{p}_{i\times j}$ give a transcendence basis for the function field $\mathbb{C}(\check{\Gr}(k,n))$ the other entries $\check{p}_d$ of this map for $d$ nonrectangular Young diagram are determined by the Pl\"{u}cker relations.
-The image of this embedding is the rectangular chart $T_{G^R}$ of Section \ref{Section2}
+Since the $k(n-k)$ functions $\check{p}_{i\times j}$ give a transcendence basis for the function field $\mathbb{C}(\vGr(k,n))$, the other entries $\check{p}_d$ of this map for $d$ non-rectangular Young diagram are determined by the Pl\"{u}cker relations.
+The image of this embedding is the rectangular chart $T_{\cC^R}$ of Section \ref{Section2}

-A second new ingredient in the diagram above is the action of the dihedral group $D_n$ on the mirror $\check{\Gr}(k,n)$ (the action on the space of local systems $(\mathbb{C}^\times)^{k(n-k)}$ will be defined as pull-back along $\theta_R$, see proof of Theorem 2).
+A new ingredient in the diagram above is the action of the dihedral group $D_n$ on the mirror $\vGr(k,n)$ (the action on the space of local systems $(\mathbb{C}^\times)^{k(n-k)}$ will be defined as pull-back along $\theta_R$, see proof of Theorem \ref{Thm2}).